duane9/nvim-rg/README.md

 ## Configuration

-Specify a custom path and in your vimrc (not required):
+Specify a custom path in your vimrc (not required):

 ```vim
 " Default is 'rg --vimgrep'